fls-bioinformatics-core/RnaChipIntegrator/doc/README.markdown

 >    `ID | chr | start | end | strand | [flag]`

-If there is a 6th column then the program attempts to process this as a _significance flag_.
-The only valid values for significance flags are 1 and 0.
+If there is a 6th column then the program attempts to process this as a _significance flag_, which indicates whether the gene was differentially expressed.
+The only valid values for this flags are 1 and 0.
 If any other values appear in this line then the dataset as a whole is not considered to be flagged.

-(Use the `rearrange_columns.py` program to put columns into the correct order;
-see appendix A.)

-`ID` is an arbitrary (to the analysis program) identifier for the gene or transcript.
+`ID` is an arbitrary (to the analysis program) identifier for the gene or transcript - this is used to identify genes in the output.

 Output Files
 ------------